florianmainguy/florianmainguy.github.io/_posts/2015-10-23-journey-through-top-part-2.markdown

 ## Level up, checkmate!

 This feeling when after looping throught debugging and implementing new functionalities, you start a new game and everything works fine..
 First it's surprise!
-I didn't really believed that my game was actually working fine.
+I didn't really believe that my game was actually working fine.
 I have never done a program that long before.

 Then it's joy.
 You've done it!